Embattled GOP House candidate Mark Harris takes stand, after emotional testimony from son

 “I shared with him (John Harris) again, based on what I was hearing, that I didn’t sense that,” Harris said, according to the Charlotte Observer.

 “McCrae had been so clear I didn’t think it was necessary,” Harris added.
-“I didn’t go back any further...I did have a comfort level at that point.
+“I didn’t go back any further...I did have a comfort level at that point."

 One of the methods participants said Dowless used was to hire workers to collect absentee ballots from voters who received them, and then turn them over to him, according to an elections board investigation.